augustobecker/so_long/README.md

 Use WASD or arrow keys to move.

-You can only move one block at a time.

 After getting all the coin bags, the exit opens and you can escape downstairs.